nightflyer88/JetiAppManager/README.md

 The Jeti App Manager is installed on the local computer (Mac or Windows), the LUA apps are integrated by a source file, so the user can decide for themselves which apps from which sources he would like to have.
 However, the apps are not stored locally, but are only downloaded from the Internet during installation on the transmitter.
 This guarantees that the user is always up to date with the latest software.

-Under *Settings*, app sources can still be defined.
-All you have to do is insert a link to this * .json source file (one link per line).
-This link to the * .json file must be provided by the app developer.
+Under *File -> Settings*, app sources can still be defined.
+All you have to do is insert a link to this JSON source file (one link per line).
+This link to the JSON file must be provided by the app developer.
 Since the source file is also not stored locally, the latest app versions are always loaded, and new apps are automatically displayed by the app developer, without having to update anything.

-### installation
+### Installation

 Download the latest version of [Jeti App Manager](https://github.com/nightflyer88/JetiAppManager/releases) for Mac or Windows.